We’re Committed to Transparency

 Transparency in Policy Engagement and Political Participation Report

 Our goal is to support the success of our customers, employees, and shareholders.
 We are committed to fulfilling our role as an active corporate citizen with integrity and transparency.

-The company’s Government Relations Department, under the direction of the senior vice president for public policy and government relations, is responsible for government relations policies and activities and manages all political activities conducted by or on behalf of Navient.
+The company’s Government Relations Department, under the direction of the chief legal officer, is responsible for government relations policies and activities and manages all political activities conducted by or on behalf of Navient.
 The department reports semi-annually to the Board of Directors’ Nominations and Governance Committee on political contribution matters and major lobbying priorities.
 As required by its charter, the Nominations and Governance Committee is composed entirely of independent directors and receives periodic reports on political risk, payments made to trade associations, and contributions made to other tax-exempt political organizations, as well as contributions by the company’s Political Action Committee.
 The company maintains compliance processes intended to ensure that Navient and its employees conduct all its activities in accordance with our Code of Business Conduct and with all relevant laws governing political contributions and lobbying activities.

 State and Federal Engagement

 Policy proposals, legislation, and regulation can have an impact on our customers, employees, and shareholders.
 Federal, state, and local policy changes can significantly affect our operations, customer outcomes and service experience, revenues, and costs.
 Because of this impact, we have a responsibility to engage with policymakers to educate, provide fact-based information, and to advance the success of our company and our stakeholders.